The directed landscape: Introduction

-This is not yet proven, since the KPZ fixed point is established as the limit of TASEP, i.e.\ essentially exponential last passage percolation.
-However, it will follow from the generalization of either \cite{matetski2016kpz} or the present paper to the other model, both of which are in the works. \item The directed landscape contains more information than the KPZ fixed point, namely the joint distribution of the coupled evolution for all initial conditions.
-This allows for a full description of the law of limiting geodesics as in Theorem \ref{T:directed-geodesic-simple} and the scaling limit of TASEP second class particle trajectories which will be described in upcoming work. \item Since convergence to the directed landscape is uniform on compact sets and the directed landscape is continuous, this immediately implies that last passage values along any space-like curve converge uniformly to an Airy process.
-Previous approaches to such results include finding specific determinantal formulas for space-like curves (i.e. \cite{borodin2006stochastic}, \cite{borodin2008large}) and geometric analysis of slow decorrelations (i.e. \cite{ferrari2008slow}, \cite{corwin2012universality}).
+\citet*{matetski2016kpz} first established the KPZ fixed point $h$ as the limit of TASEP i.e.\ essentially exponential last passage percolation.
+They showed that the finite dimensional distributions of $h$ can be expressed in terms of a tractable Fredholm determinant formula involving Brownian hitting probabilities.
+Recently, \cite{nica2020one} showed that Brownian last passage percolation also converges to the KPZ fixed point, thus rigorously showing \eqref{E:hty}. \item The directed landscape contains more information than the KPZ fixed point, namely the joint distribution of the coupled evolution for all initial conditions.
+This allows for a full description of the law of limiting geodesics as in Theorem \ref{T:directed-geodesic-simple}.
+As will be shown in upcoming work, this also allows for a description of the scaling limit of TASEP second class particle trajectories. \item Since convergence to the directed landscape is uniform on compact sets and the directed landscape is continuous, this immediately implies that last passage values along any space-like curve converge uniformly to an Airy process.
+Previous approaches to such results include finding explicit determinantal formulas for space-like curves, see \cite{borodin2006stochastic} and \cite{borodin2008large}, and geometric analysis of slow decorrelations, see \cite{ferrari2008slow} and \cite{corwin2012universality}.

-\item The negative of the directed landscape can be though of as a ``signed directed metric'' on $\mathbb R^2$; it satisfies the triangle inequality for points in the right time order.
-In this sense it is similar to Perelman's $\scrL$-distance, see \cite{perelman2002entropy}. \end{enumerate} \end{remark}
+\item The negative of the directed landscape can be thought of as a ``signed directed metric'' on $\mathbb R^2$; it satisfies the triangle inequality for points in the right time order.
+Signed directed metrics occur naturally in fields such as geometry, e.g. Perelman's $\scrL$-distance, see \cite{perelman2002entropy}. \end{enumerate} \end{remark}

-Letting $(x,s)_n=(s+2x/n^{1/3},-\lfloor sn\rfloor )$, the translation between limiting and pre-limiting locations, we have the following limit theorem. \begin{theorem}[Full scaling limit of Brownian last passage] There exists a coupling of Brownian last passage percolation and the directed landcape $\scrL$ so that
+Letting $(x,s)_n=(s+2x/n^{1/3},-\lfloor sn\rfloor )$, the translation between limiting and pre-limiting locations, we have the following theorem. \begin{theorem}[Full scaling limit of Brownian last passage percolation] There exists a coupling of Brownian last passage percolation and the directed landscape $\scrL$ so that